-There’s definitely a strong "Mystery" quality here; like a younger version of Agatha Christie’s Miss Marple (whose first name, we’d like to point out, is also Jane), Jane gradually unravels Rochester’s seedy past to figure out what’s going on in the attic at Thornfield.
+There’s definitely a strong "Mystery" quality here.
+Like a younger version of Agatha Christie’s Miss Marple (whose first name, we’d like to point out, is also Jane), Jane gradually unravels Rochester’s seedy past to figure out what’s going on in the attic at Thornfield.

-Then there’s the issue of "Autobiography," which is the subtitle: after all, the novel is called Jane Eyre: An Autobiography.
+Then there’s the issue of "Autobiography": after all, the novel is called Jane Eyre: An Autobiography.
 Because this is a first-person novel, our protagonist describes herself as though she’s telling us her autobiography… but since she’s not real, it isn’t exactly one.
-We talk about that more in "What’s Up With the Title?"
-So, yes, there are a lot of genres at work here.
+(For more, check out our "What’s Up With the Title?" section.)